jweiland-net/maps2/Documentation/AdministratorManual/Templates/ViewHelpers/Widget/PoiCollectionViewHelper.rst

    :Type:
            integer|PoiCollection
      :Description:
-           Which PoiCollection should be shown on the Google Map?
+           Which PoiCollection should be shown on Google Maps?
      :Default value:

 Examples